Soldiers' Monument (Santa Fe, New Mexico): Toppling

-In summer and fall of 2020, there were a series of protests on the plaza.
+In mid-2020, there were a series of protests on the plaza and some of the protestors left red handprints on the monument.
 On October 12, 2020, protesters who had been at the plaza for the previous weekend toppled the top three components of the obelisk using ropes.
 Some arrests were made prior to the toppling, although it is not clear if they resulted in immediate bookings; some injuries were reported.

 In anticipation of protests on the Plaza, city workers had gathered plywood to board off the obelisk; however, it was not assembled before the toppling occurred.

 The following Sunday, the Santa Fe New Mexican published the weekly combined op-ed/letters to the editor/editorial page section solely on the toppling of the obelisk; various New Mexicans opined, including cartoonist Ricardo Caté and the author Hampton Sides.

+Additional 2020s developments

 In February 2021, another person was arrested and charged with criminal damage to property.
+In June 2021, a man was arrested after climbing a box covering the pedestal and damaging part of it.
+Also that June, a local fraternal order, the Union Protectíva de Santa Fé, filed a lawsuit against the Santa Fe city government after the city announced plans to remove it permanently.
 As of 2022, eight people had been charged for destroying the obelisk, and all but one has participated in community/restorative justice programs in exchange for charges being dropped.
+Testimony in a civil lawsuit over the obelisk's removal began in September 2024.
+In October, the city councel and mayor formed a committee to investigate the feasibility of removing the offensive plaque and moving the monument to Santa Fe National Cemetery.
+That December, a judge ordered the Santa Fe government to remove the plywood around the obelisk within 30 days and to either restore the obelisk to its pre-2020 condition within 180 days or take no further action which does not comply with the New Mexico Prehistoric and Historic Sites Preservation Act.

+If the obelisk were not restored, the Santa Fe government was required to instead initiate a historic review process.
+The plywood box surrounding the base was removed on January 14, 2025 and the paint on the monument stripped using a solvent designed for such purposes called Elephant Snot.
+Multiple candidates in the 2025 Santa Fe mayoral election have taken a stance on the city's next actions regarding the partial monument.